This page describes my personal M571 3.2 and M571 3.2a systems, and also my home network.

 is the size of an under-counter dish washer and is equipped with four Pentium

 Pro 200 processors, each with 512 KB of onboard L2 cache.
-The system has 2 GB
+The system has 2 GB of

-Pentium III 750 MHz single processor system.
-However, since the Pentium Pro
+single processor system, however, since the Pentium Pro processors have no MMX

-processors have no MMX instruction sets, the multimedia performance is only in
+instruction sets, the multimedia performance very slow

 3. A 20” screen Apple iMac 2 GHz Core 2 Duo with a 250 GB